Frequently Asked Questions

 - Apply for Graduation

 - Fill out the graduation application, pay the fee online (you may also pay in person and then fill out graduation application) and submit it for Chairperson approval.

 - Once approved by your Chairperson, you will be notified via your FalconMail email.

 *If you completed a program previously but failed to apply for graduation and are unable to login to MyDaytonaState, please contact Graduation@DaytonaState.edu.
 Please include your full name, student ID# (or last four digits of SS#) and the degree program you are inquiring about in your correspondence.
 Communication of protected student record information will not be sent to personal email accounts at any time, regardless of an individual's registration status.

 *If you previously applied and paid for graduation but did not meet requirements, you must reapply for graduation in order to have your degree conferred.
-Applications are not rolled over to the next term.
+Applications are not rolled over to the next term automatically.
 No additional fee is required for the same degree.
-If you have moved, please update your address and phone number through your MyDaytonaState student portal (see How-to guide).
+If you have moved, please update your mailing address and phone number through your MyDaytonaState student portal (see How-to guide).

 2. What if I have a financial hardship that prevents me from paying the Grad Fee or attending the commencement ceremony?

 3. When is graduation?

 The formal graduation exercises are held each year in mid-May.
 The Academic Calendar lists the specific day.
-However, the college does graduate students at the end of the fall term and summer term as well, with these graduates invited to participate in the May graduation ceremony.
+However, the college does invite all previous Fall semester graduates along with current Spring and Summer graduation Applicants to participate in the May graduation ceremony.

 4. How do I know if I met all my course requirements?

 If you have questions about your degree audit, please contact Advising@daytonastate.edu.
 Academic advisers can also assist students in running and reviewing their degree audit and doing a graduation check down.

 All graduation applications must be approved by the Department Chair before being completed.
 Please contact your Department Chair prior to applying if you have any questions.